098765d/dualPredictor/README.md

 ## 1. Introduction

 The package combines regression analysis with binary classification to forecast student academic outcomes.
-Designed to simplify the implementation of advanced algorithms, dualPredictor allows users to train models, make predictions, and visualize results with just 1 line of code.
+Designed to simplify the implementation of advanced algorithms, this package allows users to train models, make predictions, and visualize results with just 1 line of code.
 This accessibility benefits educators with varying levels of IT expertise, making sophisticated algorithms readily available.
 The package is easy to install via GitHub and PyPI:

 PyPI Link: https://pypi.org/project/dualPredictor/